 Pressure blasting cabinets use compressed air.
 This force pushes abrasive materials from a storage area through nozzles onto a surface.
 The abrasive particles hit the surface.
 They remove dirt, rust, or old coatings from the surface.
 The particles also create a desired rough surface.
 The cabinet is enclosed to prevent dust and debris from escaping.
 A dust collector captures and filters airborne particles through a pleated filter bag.
 These particles can then be disposed of or reused.

-A pressure blasting cabinet works by speeding up small particles and shooting them at a surface.
+A pressure blasting cabinet works by speeding up small particles and propelling them at a surface.
 This is how it works step-by-step:

 Step 1: Abrasive Media Selection